Silent Retreat on the Great Elements

 Can I have a single room?

-In line with current recommendations from the Government we are currently planning for everyone to have their own room in order to maintain good physical distancing.
-However, if these recommendations change, we may plan for shared rooms again in order to allow us to accommodate as many people as want to come.
+In line with current recommendations from the Government we are able to have up to 4 people in most of our dorms but we are restricting numbers to 2 per dorm in order to maintain good physical distancing.
 If you have a special circumstance which requires a single room for you to be able to attend, please contact us before booking to discuss.

 What will the food be like?